peteroupc/html3dutil/doc/H3DU.Math.md

 Multiplies a 4x4 matrix by a rotation transformation, and returns a new matrix.
+The effect will be that the rotation transformation will happen before the transformation described in the given matrix, when applied in the global coordinate frame.

 #### Parameters

 * `mat` (Type: Array.&lt;Number>)<br>
     A 4x4 matrix to multiply.
 * `angle` (Type: Array.&lt;Number> | Number)<br>
     The desired angle to rotate in degrees.
-If "v", "vy", and "vz" are omitted, this can instead be a 4-element array giving the axis of rotation as the first three elements, followed by the angle in degrees as the fourth element.
-While the axis of rotation points toward the viewer, a positive value means the angle runs in a counterclockwise direction for right-handed coordinate systems and in a clockwise direction for left-handed systems.
+If "v", "vy", and "vz" are omitted, this can instead be a 4-element array giving the <a href="tutorial-glmath.md">axis of rotation</a> as the first three elements, followed by the angle in degrees as the fourth element.
 * `v` (Type: Array.&lt;Number> | Number)<br>
     X-component of the point lying on the axis of rotation.
 If "vy" and "vz" are omitted, this can instead be a 3-element array giving the axis of rotation in x, y, and z, respectively.
 * `vy` (Type: Number)<br>